chekuda/cms/README.md

 # Monty Components 'Builder' Prototype

 This will be the main project for creating an output JSON for ECMC.
-Arcadia brands will be able to use this UI in order to create new responsive grids which contain Monty CMS components for feature pages.
+User will be able to use this UI in order to create new responsive grids which contain Monty CMS components for feature pages.

 ## Running the project.